mbaumer/us_hep_funding/docs/_states/FL.md

 [Back to top](#top)
 ## FL-12 -- Rep. Gus M. Bilirakis (R) -- [Wikipedia](https://en.wikipedia.org/wiki/FL-12)
 ### Committees
-Gus M. Bilirakis is the #13 Democrat on the House Committee on Energy and Commerce
+Gus M. Bilirakis is the #13 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```